httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

       2. Let param_value be the result of running Parsing a Bare Item ({{parse-bare-item}}) with input_string.
    7. Append key param_name with value param_value to parameters.
 If parameters already contains a name param_name (comparing character-for-character), overwrite its value.
 3. Return parameters.

+Note that this algorithm has the effect of discarding any duplicate Parameter members after the first one.

 #### Parsing a Key {#parse-key}